ashrafmusa/Salati/FIREBASE_SETUP.md

 ## Step 6: Add Initial Data Manually

-To get started quickly, you can manually add some data to your Firestore database.
+To get started quickly, you can manually add some data to your Firestore database for the new collections: `items`, `bundles`, `categories`, `extras`.

-1. Go to the Firestore console.
-2. Click **"+ Start collection"** to create the `products` collection.
-3. Click **"Auto-ID"** to create a new document.
-4. Add fields that match the `Basket` type from `types.ts` (e.g., `name`, `arabicName`, `price`, `imageUrl`, etc.).
-5. Repeat for a few products and for the `extras`, `drivers`, and `promotionalBanners` collections.

-This will allow you to see products in the app once you start your local server.